Married to a national of another country or a foreign national married to a South African? The foreign divorce

 Foreign or international divorce happens when at least one spouse is a foreign national of another country.
 Given both the mobility of South Africans and the number of foreigners choosing to live in South Africa, international marriage is a very common occurrence.
 Furthermore, some couples choose to marry abroad in popular wedding destinations such as Mauritius or Italy.
 However, provided the marriage was duly registered with Home Affairs, divorce for a couple who married abroad is not classed as a foreign or expat divorce.

-Divorcing a foreigner in South Africa
+Divorcing a foreigner in South Africa – an international divorce

 If you married a foreign national and they have now left South Africa, you can still institute divorce proceedings here.
 Furthermore, if you have left the country but your spouse is still resident here, you can also file for divorce through the South African courts.
 As long as one of the parties is domiciled in South Africa on the date the action is instituted, you can file in South Africa.
 This is also the case even if both spouses are not South African but are ordinarily resident here on the date the action is filed or have been ordinarily resident for a period of one year.
 South African courts have jurisdiction to hear these cases.